parsiya/parsiya.net/content/post/2015/2015-08-01-network-traffic-attribution-on-windows.markdown

 When looking at thick client applications from a network traffic perspective, we face two big challenges:

-1. **Traffic Attribution** or **Where does this traffic come from?**: How to we identify application’s traffic?
+1. **Traffic Attribution** or **Where does this traffic come from?**: How to we identify application's traffic?
 The operating system (in this case Windows) is running many applications and services.
 Each of them may have network connectivity.

-2. **Proxying Traffic** or **How do I look view/modify traffic?**: This is more challenging and involves capturing, modifying and in a lot of cases decrypting/decoding target application’s traffic.
-This could be as easy as setting up Burp via an application setting (EZ-mode) or as hard as setting up your own access point to capture a device’s traffic then developing your own decryption plugin for your proxy tool (good luck).
+2. **Proxying Traffic** or **How do I look view/modify traffic?**: This is more challenging and involves capturing, modifying and in a lot of cases decrypting/decoding target application's traffic.
+This could be as easy as setting up Burp via an application setting (EZ-mode) or as hard as setting up your own access point to capture a device's traffic then developing your own decryption plugin for your proxy tool (good luck).

 In this post, I will be talking about the much easier first challenge.
 I will be talking about some of the tools and techniques that I use to accomplish this.
 This is not a groundbreaking post ;).
 We will use a simple application, in this case `notepad++`.